grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/05 Soak Testing.md

 excerpt: "The soak test uncovers performance and reliability issues stemming from a system being under pressure for an extended period."
 ---

-While [Load testing](/test-types/load-testing) is primarily concerned with Performance assessment, and [Stress Testing](/test-types/stress-testing) is concerned with system stability under extreme conditions, the Soak Testing is concerned with reliability over a long time.
+While [load testing](/test-types/load-testing) is primarily concerned with performance assessment, and [stress testing](/test-types/stress-testing) is concerned with system stability under extreme conditions, soak testing is concerned with reliability over a long time.

 The soak test uncovers performance and reliability issues stemming from a system being under pressure for an extended period.